yingliu019/ScalableOnlineShopping/README.md

 # A Scalable Online Shopping System

-This repo includes study notes and re-implementation detail from course https://coding.imooc.com/class/chapter/168.html.

-The project built a web based online shopping application based on Java(1.8) and Spring Boot(1.5.8.RELEASE).
-And introducing Redis(3.2) and RabbitMQ(3.7.7) to improve qps from 1306 to 2114 with 5000 Threads and 10 Loop Count.
+The project built a simple web based online shopping application based on Java(1.8) and Spring Boot(1.5.8.RELEASE).
+And introducing Redis(3.2) and RabbitMQ(3.7.7) to improve qps from 1306 to 2114 (with 5000 Threads and 10 Loop Count).

 Feature implemented so far:
 * user register and log in